 1. The Developer/Owner/Operator shall provide a report from the Wind Turbine Manufacturer that calculates the maximum distance pieces of the Wind Turbine blades could be thrown during an abnormal event such as Wind Turbine overspeed.
 The basis of the calculation and all assumptions must be disclosed.
-The report shall be reviewed by an independent Wisconsin-licensed Professional Engineer selected by the Political Subdivision at the Developer/Owner/Operator's expense, prior to review and approval of the Application.
+The report shall be reviewed by an independent Wisconsin-licensed Professional Engineer with expertise in mechanical design selected by the Political Subdivision at the Developer/Owner/Operator's expense prior to review and approval of the Application.
 If the report indicates blade throw exceeds the setback, the setback will be increased.